Back by popular demand!

-In it, you’ll get to experience the highs and lows, the ins and outs, the thrills and chills of a life devoted – against all odds, advice and common logic – to acting.
-You’ll gasp at my exclusive, behind-the-scenes look at the exciting world of cable TV auditions, 99-seat Equity Waiver theater, and soul-robbing temp jobs!
-You’ll marvel at my tales of unscrupulous agents, psychotic directors and delusional producers! ( If you’re lucky, I may even name names. )
+You’ll experience the highs and lows, the ins and outs, the thrills and chills of a life devoted – against all odds, advice and common logic – to acting.
+You’ll gasp at my exclusive, behind-the-scenes look at the exciting world of cable TV auditions, 99-seat Equity Waiver theater and soul-robbing temp jobs!
+You’ll marvel at my tales of unscrupulous agents, psychotic directors and delusional producers! ( I may even name some names. )

-It’s a story into which I’ve poured my heart, my soul, and my freakishly oversized ego.
-And it’s coming to the Flight Theater in glamorous Hollywood, USA for only 4 (count ‘em) 4 performances, November 15, 16, 17, & 18th.
-Don’t miss this West-Coast and World Premiere!
+It’s a story into which I’ve poured my heart, my soul, and my freakishly over-sized ego.
+And it’s returning to the Lounge Theater in glamorous Hollywood, USA for 6 (count ‘em) 6 performances, October 15th, 22nd, 29th, November 5th, 12th & 19th.
+Don’t miss it!

 You’ll laugh!
 You’ll cry!!
 And then, you’ll go home!!!
 (Actually, you don't have to go home, but you can't stay at the theater because the one-eyed snake lady is doing her donkey show).